← Back to Blog

 Trout Tricks guides 11 Mile Reservoir throughout the season.
 Whether you want to dial in your chironomid setup, target a trophy brown in the fall, or simply spend a day on one of Colorado's most beautiful high-altitude reservoirs with someone who knows every flat and drop-off, we can make it happen.
 Guided days at 11 Mile include all flies, indicator setup coaching, depth-finding strategy, and local knowledge that takes years to accumulate on your own.

-Recommended reading: our South Park fly fishing guide, the best chironomid fly patterns, and the Spinney Mountain Reservoir breakdown.
+Recommended reading: our South Park fly fishing guide, the best chironomid fly patterns, the Spinney Mountain Reservoir breakdown, and the Delaney/Lake John North Park guide.

 Every fly mentioned in this guide is hand-tied fresh to order by Thomas Frank.
 Proven on Colorado's best stillwaters — tied on 2x heavy wire hooks with tungsten beads.